Aku-n06/ASCalendar/README.md

     calendar.setSelectedDay(13, month: 04, year: 2044)
 ```
 ### customisations :
 - You can customize the colors, the fonts, and set specific selection sizes of this calendar.
 In general the customisations functions start by "calendar.configure...".
-Thanks to MVVM pattern you can apply any customisation at anytime, they will applied immediately
+You should customize the calendar before showing it.

 ```swift
   func configureHeader(backgroundColor: UIColor?, textColor: UIColor?, textFont : UIFont?, separationLineColor: UIColor?)